 The area around Svidnik has a range of beautiful wooden churches, too, some of which have great frescoes inside.

-Half-an-hour further east, equally close to the Polish border, is Svidnik, another one of those towns where soviet-style architecture has left a mark.
+Half-an-hour further east from Bardejov, equally close to the Polish border, is Svidnik, another one of those towns where soviet-style architecture has left a mark.
 It is really a small town, yet, wide avenues separate the mono-block neighbourhoods, interspersed with poorly maintained shopping areas.
 The mono-blocks, on the other hand, have been painted over, and – important development, but only for palati-affectionados – where traditionally people would close in the balcony to provide an extra room, here the occasional balcony has been added on the outside of the building!

 Svidnik has its own share of wooden Greek-Catholic churches, even more than around Bardejov.
 And once again, the tourist office provides a map, with telephone numbers, just in case.
 But for the Dobroslava church, which is closed, of course, we don’t need the telephone: the priest lives next door, and is working his apple orchard.
 Reluctantly – why are they always so reluctant? -, he agrees to open church.
 First thing he does is pointing at a little basket, indicating he expects a donation to the church – and no coins, please.
 Then he switches on the lights, and starts an audio recording with sacred music, and eventually, a commentary in English about the church.
 Well organised, this!
 The church sports an almost complete iconostasis – just a few apostles missing – and the jewel in the crown, a fresco of the Last Judgment, one of my favourite topics in churches, especially the corner in which hell is depicted.
 Which, once again, has been creatively exercised here.
 More photos here.